-7.11.3 Covers of the cargo tank hatchways shall be permanently attached and tight, when secured, under the inner pressure of liquid carried in tanks to a head of at least 2,5 m.
+7.11.3 Covers of the cargo tank hatchways shall be permanently attached or fixed with closely spaced bolts and tight, when secured, under the inner pressure of liquid carried in tanks to a head of not less than 2,5 m.
 Tightness shall be provided by a rubber or other suitable gasket being resistant to the liquids which are carried in the cargo tanks.